ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

                                     "rootChainURI": {
                                         "$comment": "{\"term\": \"rootChainURI\", \"@id\": \"https://schema.org/identifier\"}",
                                         "title": "rootChainURI",
-                                        "description": "A resolvable URI to the genesis block of the root chain on which the token was originally issued.", "type": "string",
+                                        "description": "A resolvable URI to the genesis block of the root chain on which the token was originally issued following the RFC 3986 standard.", "type": "string",
                                         "examples": ["https://polygonscan.com/block/0"]
                                     },